hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Alice -> FskLs
 ```

-All of these aliases can be used in place of their correspondinng HOPR address.
-For example, if you want to ping Bob’s node **16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV** you can use:
+All of these aliases can be used in place of their corresponding HOPR address.
+For example, if you want to ping Bob’s node **16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV**, you can use:

 ```
 ping Bob
 ```

-**_Note:_** you can assign multiple aliases to a single node but you cannot assign the same alias to multiple nodes.
-E.g two seperate HOPR addresses can not be aliased `Bob`
+**_Note:_** you can assign multiple aliases to a single node, but you cannot assign the same alias to multiple nodes.
+E.g. two separate HOPR addresses can not be aliased `Bob`

-If you want to remove an alias use:
+If you want to remove an alias, use:

 ```
 alias remove Bob